YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 .. code-block:: C

-	int ydb_lock_s(unsigned long long timeout, int namecount, [int subs_used,
+	int ydb_lock_s(unsigned long long timeout,
-		ydb_buffer_t *varname[,
+		int namecount[,
-		ydb_buffer_t *subscript, ...], ...,]);
+		ydb_buffer_t *varname,
+		int subs_used,
+		ydb_buffer_t *subsarray], ...]);

 ``namecount`` is the number of variable names in the call.
+At least one variable must be specified.

-Without releasing any locks held by the process, attempt to acquire all the requested locks, and increment any locks already held by the process.
+Without releasing any locks held by the process, attempt to acquire all the requested locks, and increment any locks already held.
 On return, the process will have acquired all requested locks, and incremented those already held, or will have neither acquired nor incremented any of them.
-If no locks are specified, the function returns ``YDB_OK`` (i.e., it is a no-op).

 ``timeout`` specifies a time in microseconds that the function waits to acquire the requested locks.
 If it is not able to acquire all